Appeals court to hear arguments in Trump hotel lawsuit

-RICHMOND, Va. — A federal appeals court is set to hear arguments in a lawsuit that alleges President Donald Trump is violating the U.S. Constitution by profiting off the presidency.
+RICHMOND, Va. — A federal appeals court is set to hear arguments in a lawsuit that claims President Donald Trump is violating the Constitution by accepting profits from foreign and domestic officials through his hotel in Washington.

-The attorneys general of Maryland and Washington, D.C., say government spending at Trump’s Washington hotel violates the Constitution’s emoluments clause.
-That bans federal officials from accepting benefits from foreign or state governments without congressional approval.
+The attorneys general of Maryland and the District of Columbia say government spending at the Trump International Hotel violates the Constitution’s emoluments clause.
+The clause bans federal officials from accepting benefits from foreign or state governments without congressional approval.

-Trump’s lawyers are challenging a decision by a federal judge in Maryland to allow the lawsuit to go forward.
+Trump’s lawyers argue that the emoluments clause only bars payments made in connection with services the president provides in his official capacity.
+They are challenging a Maryland federal judge’s decision to let the lawsuit go forward.

 A three-judge panel of the 4th U.S. Circuit Court of Appeals is scheduled to hear the case Tuesday.